AugmentedAJ/Long-Context-Code-Bench/README.md

 ## Contributing

 Contributions are welcome!
-Please see the PRD (`prd.md`) for detailed requirements and design specifications.
+Please see `CONTRIBUTING.md` and the docs/ directory for contribution guidelines and design details.

 ## Citation